 For the full instructions and measurements for how to make this delicious recipe, please skip down to the recipe card at the bottom of the post!

-Use the following step-by-step instructions for how to make this delicious banana oatmeal smoothie recipe:
+Use the following step-by-step instructions for how to make this delicious peanut butter smoothie without banana:

-Blend until smooth and creamy.
+Blend until the smoothie has a creamy texture.
 I blended on high for about 1 minute.

 Substitutions